Which Of The Following Is An Example Of A Function

 Functions don't always have to be defined by a formula.
 They can also be represented by tables or graphs.

-A Graph: A graph on the Cartesian plane represents a function if it passes the vertical line test.
-This means that any vertical line drawn on the graph will intersect the graph at most once.
+• A Graph: A graph on the Cartesian plane represents a function if it passes the vertical line test.
+Simply put, any vertical line drawn on the graph will intersect the graph at most once.
 If a vertical line intersects the graph more than once, it means that for a single x-value, there are multiple y-values, which violates the definition of a function.

 What is NOT a Function?